Using the CUBIC Cluster

 Copying files from CUBIC

 This is much simpler.
-One can simply use scp (or rsync, or whatever) to copy files from a source on cubic to their local destination.
+One can simply use scp (or rsync, or whatever) to copy files from a source on CUBIC to their local destination.
 E.g.

-scp <username>@cubic-sattertt:/cbica/projects/<project_dir/path/files.csv> </local/path/to/put/files/>
+scp <username>@CUBIC-sattertt:/cbica/projects/<project_dir/path/files.csv> </local/path/to/put/files/>

 It is also possible to copy files through the mount point, but this would be quite slow and is not really the purpose of the mount point.